grimmlab/permGWAS/README.md

 ### covariates file
 It is possible to run permGWAS with covariates.
 If no covariates file is provided, only the intercept will be used as fixed effect.
-Currently, permGWAS only accepts .csv files for covariates.
+Currently, permGWAS only accepts CSV files for covariates.
 Here the first column should contain the sample ids.
 The sample ids must match those of the phenotype file.

 ```shell